Table of content:

 The potential is huge: in 2019, just under 12 million of all employed people were in part-time work, which corresponds to 28.6 %.
-8.6% of them considers part-time work as a temporary measure.
+8.6% of them consider part-time work as a temporary measure.
 The reason they gave for working part-time was that they could not find a full-time job.
-The key here is therefore in the working time models, which on the one hand should be flexible and attractive, and on the other hand should encourage people to take on additional activities.
+The key here is therefore in the working time models, which on the one hand should be flexible and attractive, and on the other hand, should encourage people to take on additional activities.

 7. Develop hybrid work models